There are two general approaches to programming a Stateflow® chart in a Simulink® model:

 The outgoing transitions from

-a small label 1 and 2 to indicate the order in which transition segments
+label 1 and 2 to indicate the order in which transition segments are evaluated.
+If

-Order.
-See Evaluation Order for Outgoing Transitions for details.
+Execution Order.
+See Transition Evaluation Order for details.

 Start the simulation of your model.
 Errors about unresolved symbols appear, along with the Symbol Wizard.